mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Being able to capture the states and transitions is an important part of domain modeling.
 To do this, we can use the same techniques described above: a set of choices to represent the various states, and workflows that transition between the states.
-For example, for invoices, we can document the states and transitions like this:
+For example, we can document the states and transitions for invoices like this:

 ```
 // two states
 data Invoice = UnpaidInvoice OR PaidInvoice

 // one transition
 workflow ApplyPaymentToInvoice =
     transforms UnpaidInvoice -> PaidInvoice
 ```